Bounded Modal Logic: Explicit Scope Dependencies in Multi-Stage Programming: Kripke Semantics

 As we have seen in this section, the birelational Kripke structure for syntactic structure of programs does not necessarily correspond to Kripke semantics for its logical counterpart.
-Rather, its Kripke semantics is captured by growing structure of such syntactic structures.
+Rather, its Kripke semantics is captured by a growing family of such syntactic structures.